Sunishka-Sharma/llm-alignment-evaluator/README.md

 A comprehensive framework for evaluating and enhancing LLM alignment across multiple dimensions, implementing modern AI safety techniques including Constitutional AI, RLHF, cross-model evaluation, and perspective testing.
 Built as an intensive one-day sprint challenge to demonstrate rapid implementation of advanced AI alignment research, with flexible modules inspired by Anthropic's real-world safety evaluations.

+> **Note:** This project was executed in a rapid prototyping sprint strictly capped by me at 20 hours to explore alignment insights without access to training-level infrastructure.
+While not based on fine-tuned models or original datasets, it replicates and extends behavioral evaluation pipelines in a modular, low-cost format for broader accessibility.

 ---

 ## 🎬 Demo Videos & Results